AidanBugs/Obsidian/1) CWRU/In Progress/PHIL210 - Politics of Artificial Intelligence/Techne and Episteme.md

 # Whatever the other book was
 Plato dived technai into productive (techne) and theoretical (episteme) whereas Aristotle also diveded into the third category of practical knowledge (Phronesis as described above).

+# Definitions
+Episteme is in reference to the theoretical knowledge about a subject whereas Techne concerns itself more with the physical aspect of it.

+In modern terms episteme is the theoretical civil engineering portion of construction whereas techne refers more to the construction itself